Account Based Marketing:

 - Use predictive marketing for account selection.

-- Use predictive insights for personalization.
+- Use intent data for personalization.

 - Create multi-channel, targeted marketing programs.